specsolutions/specsync-for-tfs-documentation/features/pull-features/two-way-synchronization.md

 6. Check in \(commit and push\) your changes to source control

+{% hint style="info" %}
-_Note: SpecSync cannot ensure that the updated feature files are committed to the source control.
+SpecSync cannot ensure that the updated feature files are committed to the source control.
 If these changes are not committed, and someone else is also performing the synchronization, the changes will be synchronized multiple times causing various conflicts.
-We recommend to ensure that there are no parallel pull operations are performed._
+We recommend to ensure that there are no parallel pull operations are performed.
+{% endhint %}

+{% hint style="info" %}
+In certain cases SpecSync is not able to restore feature-level Gherkin constructs (e.g. feature-level tags or "Background" steps) without changing the behavior of the other scenarios in the same feature file.
+In this cases the pull command will finish with a warning and you need to review the performed changes manually.
+{% endhint %}

 ## Creating new scenarios from Test Cases